Love and Sex Coaching start with the body. Joyful woman in water

 The most obvious one is that ‘tantric massage’ is widely used as a euphemism for a sexual massage, generally offered to men by women, understood as a cursory massage with a happy ending.
 [To distinguish between the genders, tantric massage for women is sometimes termed ‘yoni massage’]

 But the second reason is that in public consciousness, tantric massage is focused primarily on building aroused states, leading to orgasm.
 And I’ve always been antagonistic to this perspective, as I think it imprisons female sexuality within a body/sensation container which is too small for it.
+It ignores the heart and the imagination.
 It falls within the classic patriarchal perspective of seeing female sexuality as like male sexuality, just not as good.
 But until recently, I’ve not had a language in which I could express an alternative.

 Now I do.
 In my talk at The Manchester Sex Lectures in October 2022, I talked about The Erotic Body and The Sexual Body.
 The Sexual Body is what we normally think of as sexuality.
 It’s energetically focused in the genitals.
-It builds towards orgasm, when it discharges.
+It builds towards orgasm.
 The Erotic Body is different.
 Sexual arousal is involved, but it manifests in a different way.
 Aside from a strong feeling of openness and pleasurable relaxation [within which there is arousal], clients often report unusual experiences: powerful, dream-like visions, seeing colours, experiences of profound connection with the rest of existence, and so forth.
-You can read the text of that talk here [it’s also on YouTube]

 The Erotic Body gave me a language to talk about my work, and my approach to tantra massage.
 Which is that my focus is on making what is experienced through touch to the body deeper and more vivid.
 That is, there isn’t an inevitable journey of progressively increasing arousal leading to orgasm.
 There could be a journey like that, engaging The Sexual Body, but, equally validly, the experience could be an unfolding of The Erotic Body, different in each person, and delineating a sexual identity which is unique to you.